 Protesters dig heels at Sri Lanka prez palace

-Leaders of Sri Lanka’s protest movement said on Sunday they would occupy the residences of the president and prime minister until they finally quit office, remarks that came a day after the two men agreed to resign, leaving the country in c.
+Leaders of Sri Lanka’s protest movement said on Sunday they would occupy the residences of the president and prime minister until they finally quit office, remarks that came a day after the two men agreed to resign, leaving the country in political limbo.

 The country’s main opposition parties on Sunday agreed to form an all-party interim government after talks to seek ways to steer the country forward.